 All Stash accounts have access to a stock-back credit card.
 Instead of earning cash back, you’ll earn up to 5% stock bonuses from the brands you know and use.

 Another interesting feature of Stash is that a subscription comes with life insurance.
-The amount of coverage depends on the plan you’re on, but you’ll get $1,000 – $10,000 of life insurance with your Stash subscription.
+The coverage depends on the plan you’re on, but you’ll get $1,000 – $10,000 of life insurance with your Stash subscription.

 - Invest in: stocks and ETFs